 Microtasking offers a straightforward way to earn extra money online by completing bite-sized tasks

-Most tasks include watching videos, entering data, or testing websites, without needing specialized skills or specific qualifications.
+Most tasks include watching videos, entering data, or testing sites, without needing specialized skills or specific qualifications.

 Earnings can range from $0.50 to $15 per hour, depending on the platform and task complexity.